Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

 \section{Model and theoretical framework}

-In this section, we introduce the theoretical framework used throughout the paper.
-We begin by defining the single-film planar cavity benchmark and the bilayer cavity geometry that extends it.
-We then formulate the full bilayer scattering theory in the macrospin limit $J=0$, which serves as the main exact framework of the manuscript and will later be validated against the known single-film planar cavity result.
-After that, we introduce the reduced exchange-bilayer multimode theory for $J\neq 0$, which extends the same physical picture to standing-spin-wave resonances and family-resolved bright and dark bilayer channels.
-In this way, Sec.~\ref{sec:model} is organized from the most controlled and fully validated part of the theory to the reduced exchange-sector extension that motivates the later $J\neq 0$ spectra and parameter studies.
+In this section, we introduce the theoretical framework used throughout the paper, which extends the single-film planar cavity scattering theory developed by Cao et al. \cite{Cao2015ExchangeMagnonPolaritons} to a double layer geometry.
+We first formulate the full double layer scattering theory in the macrospin limit ($J=0$) and establish its validity by recovering the known single-film limit.
+After that, we introduce the reduced exchange-double layer multimode theory for $J\neq 0$, which extends the same physical picture to standing-spin-wave resonances and family-resolved bright and dark double layer channels.